namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 Personally, on a HDHP, Im much more penny pinching with utilizing care because I know it is my money but  I realize that probably meqns I don't make use of preventative care which could end up being a overall savings in the long run!

+## real cost is not known
+p 71 quote from RWJF

+> Little is known about how prices are derived.
+The answer to the basic question of what health care - costs often is unknown.
+Payers see a bill, but generally are given very little detail abour how prices in that bill are determined
+Medpac.
+Skilled nursing facility services payment system.
+Revised November, 2021.
+https://www.medpac.gov/wp-content/ uploads/2021/11/medpac payment basics 21 snf final sec.pdf